KeiferC/CyberFundamentals/week5-vulnerabilities/notes-08-vuln-analysis.md

 and each jump / path is an edge.

 3. __Taint Analysis (AKA Deterministic Automaton)__: Identifies variables that
-have been tainted and identifies used vulnerable functions (AKA sinks)
+have been tainted and identifies used vulnerable functions (AKA sinks).

 4. __Lexical Analysis__: Analyzes the sequence of characters in the code and generates a sequence of tokens representing each unit of information in the code.